Local council services

 English/Welsh Unitary Authorities

 Usually medium sized towns are English and Welsh Unitary Authorities.
 Despite the off-putting name, these councils are the councils of places such as Reading, Nottingham or Cardiff.
-The unitaries” have the same powers as the London Boroughs or Metropolitan Districts: they provide all local services, and are the single point of contact for those services.
+The unitaries have the same powers as the London Boroughs or Metropolitan Districts: they provide all local services, and are the single point of contact for those services.
 Unitary authorities can also be district councils.

-County Councils and District Councils
+County Councils

 In other areas, mostly rural or semi-rural, the system of local government is split between the County Council and District Councils.

 County Councils cover a large area, for example, Hampshire or Devon.
 The 34 County Councils usually provide most of the services, around 80% for that area.
 It is responsible for strategic plans across the whole area, looking at new developments in shopping, housing, leisure developments and public transport.
-The County Council can feel remote and out of touch from the concerns and lives of people in a particular local area, and it may be hard to know how to contact them.
+The County Council can sometimes feel remote and out of touch from the concerns and lives of people in a particular local area, and it may be hard to know how to contact them.

 District Councils cover a smaller area, for example, smaller towns such as Bradford or St Albans.
 These councils also provide services, often more locally based services, for example, housing, leisure and recreation, and waste collection.
 County councils and District Councils can both provide some services, for example, they are both involved in planning decisions in different ways.
 When this happens, it is particularly difficult for the public to know who to go to for which service.